Students and Teachers

 We also require a deposit or a purchase order to make your reservation complete.
 You may complete the Request Form form online here, or you can download the form to submit via fax or email.
 Please call if you need any assistance.

 Once your request form is received we will send a reply email to you in regards to the availability of your program choice on your requested date and an invoice for the $90 non-refundable deposit.
 If you have not heard from us within 48 hours of sending in your request please let us know.

-Once we have received your deposit we will send you a confirmation of your reservation.
+Your reservation is not complete until your deposit is received at which time your will receive a confirmation of your reservation.
 Please check the information for accuracy and report any discrepancies or any changes to us immediately.